Office-of-Public-Communications/sp2010/README.md

 # Broward County Government
 [Broward.org](https://broward.org) / [BC-Net](https://bc-net/)

 This repository is maintained by the Office of Public Communications Dev Team and contains snippets, functions & SharePoint webpart code.
-All code here is development only.
-Production-ready code should be uploaded to the County's SharePoint server.
+Production-ready code resides on the County's SharePoint server. *All code here is development only.*

 ## Recommended git workflows
 ### Setup